-Schedule E shall identify grants and contracts with other entities to carry out a portion of the Applicant's responsibility under the Perkins Basic grant.
-It should not include vendor contracts, which belong under Schedule F: Operating Expenses, Services, Books, and Supplies.
+Schedule E shall not include vendor contracts, which belong under Schedule F: Operating Expenses, Services, Books, and Supplies.

+Entry Format: Same as for Schedule D.

+7.4.6.2 Administering Cost Items Under Schedule E
-All procurement transactions shall be conducted in a manner to provide, to the maximum extent practical, open and free competition.
-Applicant shall follow a formal procurement process including a bidding process when using a subcontract and should follow compliance with suspension and debarment by performing a verification check including an Excluded Parties List System (EPLS) verification, collecting a certification from the entity, and adding a clause with specific terminology to address suspension and debarment requirements:

-- §2CFR 215.43 requires that "all procurement transactions shall be conducted in a manner to provide, to the maximum extent practical, open and free competition") - §2CFR 215.46 Procurement records and files for purchases in excess of the small purchase threshold shall include the following at a minimum: - (a) Basis for contractor selection; - (b) Justification for lack of competition when competitive bids or offers are not obtained; and - (c) Basis for award cost or price.

-All travel, equipment and other inventoried items purchased by the sub-grantee or subcontractor shall meet the same requirements as those for the Awarded Applicant.
-All work of the sub-grantee and subcontractor shall be on a reimbursement basis only.
+- conduct all procurement transactions in a manner that provides, to the maximum extent practical, open and free competition (2 CFR 215.43). - follow a formal procurement process, including a bidding process, when using a subcontract and should follow compliance with suspension and debarment by performing a verification check including a Sam.gov verification, collecting a certification from the entity, and adding a clause with specific terminology to address suspension and debarment requirements. - maintain procurement records for purchases in excess of the small purchase threshold that include the following information at a minimum: (a) basis for contractor selection; (b) justification for lack of competition when competitive bids or offers are not obtained; and(c) basis for award cost or price.
+(2 CFR 215.46) - require the sub-grantee or subcontractor to meet the same requirements for purchasing, equipment and other inventoried items as the Awarded Applicant. - pay the sub-grantee or contractor on a reimbursement basis only. - retain all executed contracts for contracted services for 5 years.

-All executed sub-grants and subcontracts shall be on file with the Awarded Applicant.

-Entry Format: Grant Activity (1-8), the campus (if applicable), program or activity for which a sub-grantee or subcontractor is being used, the name of the sub-grantee or subcontractor, a description of and justification for the services provided, and the total cost of those services.